Medical Policy: 02.04.41

 Some cases of cutaneous malignant melanoma (CMM) are familial.
 Potential genetic markers for this disease are being evaluated in affected individuals with a family history of disease and in unaffected individuals in a high-risk family.

-A genetic predisposition to cutaneous malignant melanoma (CMM) is suspected in specific clinical situations: 1) melanoma has been diagnosed in multiple family members; 2) multiple primary melanomas are identified in a single patient; and 3) in the case of early age of onset.
+A genetic predisposition to cutaneous malignant melanoma (CMM) is suspected in specific clinical situations: 1) melanoma has been diagnosed in multiple family members; 2) multiple primary melanomas are identified in a single patient; and 3)early age of onset.
 A positive family history of melanoma is the most significant risk factor; it is estimated that approximately 10% of melanoma cases report a first- or second-degree relative with melanoma.
-While some of the familial risk may be related to shared environmental factors, 3 main genes involved in CMM susceptibility have now been identified.
+While some of the familial risk may be related to shared environmental factors, 3 principal genes involved in CMM susceptibility have been identified.
 Cyclin-dependent kinase inhibitor 2A (CDKN2A), located on chromosome 9p21, encodes proteins that act as tumor suppressors.
-Mutations at this site can alter the tumor suppressor function.
+Variants in this gene can alter the tumor suppressor function.
 The second gene, cyclin-dependent kinase 4 (CDK4), is an oncogene located on chromosome 12q13 and has been identified in about 6 families worldwide.
 A third gene, not fully characterized, maps to chromosome 1p22.

-The incidence of CDKN2A mutations in the general population is very low.
-For example, it is estimated that in Queensland, Australia, an area with a high incidence of melanoma, only 0.2% of all patients with melanoma will harbor a CDKN2A mutation.
-Mutations are also infrequent in those with an early age of onset or those with multiple primary melanomas.
-However, the incidence of CDKN2A mutations increases with a positive family history; CDKN2A mutations will be found in 5% of families with first-degree relatives, rising to 20-40% in kindreds with 3 or more affected first-degree relatives.
-Mutation detection rates in the CDKN2A gene are generally estimated as 20-25% in hereditary CMM but can vary between 2% and 50%, depending on the family history and population studied.
-Validated clinical risk prediction tools to assess the probability that an affected individual carries a germline CDKN2A mutation are available.
+The incidence of CDKN2A disease-associated variants in the general population is very low.
+For example, it is estimated that in Queensland, Australia, an area with a high incidence of melanoma, only 0.2% of all patients with melanoma will harbor a CDKN2A disease-associated variant.
+Variants are also infrequent in those with an early age of onset or those with multiple primary melanomas.
+However, the incidence of CDKN2A disease-associated variants increases with a positive family history; CDKN2A disease-associated variants will be found in 5% of families with first-degree relatives, rising to 20-40% in kindreds with 3 or more affected first-degree relatives.
+Variant detection rates in the CDKN2A gene are generally estimated as 20-25% in hereditary CMM but can vary between 2% and 50%, depending on the family history and population studied.
+Validated clinical risk prediction tools to assess the probability that an affected individual carries a germline CDKN2A variant are available.

 Familial CMM has been described as a family in which either 2 first-degree relatives are diagnosed with melanoma or a family with 3 melanoma patients, irrespective of the degree of relationship.
 Others have defined familial CMM as having at least 3 (first-, second-, or third-degree) affected members or 2 affected family members in which at least 1 was diagnosed before age 50 years or pancreatic cancer occurred in a first- or second-degree relative, or 1 member had multiple primary melanomas.
 No widely accepted guidelines for the management of families with hereditary risk of melanoma exist.